 Both islands provide plenty of opportunities to see wildlife, including colorful tropical fish, manta rays, and green sea turtles.
 (The latter, while certainly not unknown on Kauai, tends to favor Maui.)
 Here’s what else to consider if viewing wildlife is a priority.

-Maui: Humpback whales, migrating down from Alaska, put on quite a show here during the winter months.
-The sheltered waters around Maui are a haven for humpbacks, so much so that in some places you can see them breaching without leaving your hotel room.
-It’s easy to book boat or even kayak tours to get up close and personal with these beloved marine mammals.
+Maui: Humpback whales, migrating down from Alaska, put on quite a show-off of Maui’s coast during the winter months.
+In fact, in some places, you can see them breaching without leaving your hotel room.
+It’s easy to book a boat or even kayak tour to get up close and personal with these beloved marine mammals.
 While it’s possible to see humpbacks in the waters off Kauai, Maui is largely considered to be the better vantage point.

 Kauai: What you might see in Kauai, however, is a monk seal.
 The total population of the critically endangered animal is down to 1,200 — most live around the uninhabited northwestern Hawaiian islands.
 However, they’ve started popping up on beaches all around Kauai.
 These blubbering beauties are commonly spotted basking on Poipu Beach, including at the Koloa Landing Resort at Poipu, Autograph Collection.
 (You’ll need to keep a safe distance, for your sake and theirs.)
 The odds of seeing one in Maui, several hundred miles away from the seals’ principal feeding grounds, is slim at best.

 Tropical, relaxing, and exciting — Maui and Kauai have a lot in common.
 But which one you choose will come down to your vacationing style and who you’re traveling with.